 - Choose a local drive/external disk as the destination location.
 Please make sure the free space left in the target location is enough for storing the recovered files.

 - Click OK at the bottom of Select a directory to save files window to confirm your selection.

 - Wait for the recovery process to accomplish.

 - Click OK in the pop-up window that tells you the recovery is finished and the selected files have been saved to the appointed place.

 - You should click OK in the Information window that shows up at the end of the full scan.
-(It tells you the software has found more than many partitions from the device, but only list 10 of them; you can click Show More Partitions link to load other possible partitions not included in the list.)
+(It tells you the software has found many partitions from the device, but only list sone of them; you can click Show More Partitions link to load other possible partitions not included in the list.)

-- You should select Removable Disk Drive in step 3 if you want to recover photos from SD card or other external storage devices.
+- You should shift to Devices in step 3 if you want to recover photos from SD card or other external storage devices.

 How to start Photo Viewer update: